-Historically, the function that built a plan was called traverse, and returned a list of actions; it was deprecated in favor of make-plan (that returns a plan object) when the plan objects were introduced; the old function is kept for backward compatibility and debugging purposes only.
+Historically, the function that built a plan was called traverse, and returned a list of actions; it was deprecated in favor of make-plan (that returns a plan object) when the plan objects were introduced with ASDF 3; the old function is kept for backward compatibility and debugging purposes only, and may be removed in the near future.

-The term action was used by Kent Pitman in his article, "The Description of Large Systems," (see [Bibliography], page 73).
+2 The term action was used by Kent Pitman in his article, "The Description of Large Systems," (see [Bibliography], page 82), and we suspect might be traced to make.
 Although the term was only used by ASDF hackers starting with ASDF 2, the concept was there since the very beginning of ASDF 1, just not clearly articulated.

-operation classes that programmers can use as building blocks to define ASDF extensions.
+ASDF contains a number of pre-defined operation classes for common, and even fairly uncommon tasks that you might want to do with it.
+In addition, ASDF contains "abstract" operation classes that programmers can use as building blocks to define ASDF extensions.
 We discuss these in turn below.